DanWahlin/AzureContainerApps/Labs/Lab 5/Lab 5.md

 ### Pre-Exercise: Deploying the Reddog application to Azure Container Apps

+1. If you have an existing Container Apps environment in your subscription delete it before performing the following steps.

 1. Clone the `Red Dog Demo: Azure Container Apps Deployment` project:

     ```bash